 Rumor/Contagion Here’s a story: In late 2012, a rumour circulated throughout the Bangladeshi community living in and around Mile End, London.
 A vampire was sucking the blood of children dry.
 This vampire would strike late at night and in … Continue reading “The Axiomatic of Counter-Terrorism”

 Under review: J. Jack Halberstam.
 Gaga Feminism: Sex, Gender, and the End of Normal.
 Boston, Massachusetts: Beacon Press, 2012.
-The stardom of Lady Gaga has stimulated academic studies in ways that few celebrities typically have (aside from icons like … Continue reading “Occupy, Gaga”
+The stardom of Lady Gaga has stimulated academic studies in ways that few celebrities typically have (aside from icons like Madonna and … Continue reading “Occupy, Gaga”

 I was recently part of a fact-finding delegation to Palestine organized by the US Academic and Cultural Boycott of Israel.
 The delegation was composed of concerned academics and scholars based in the U.S., including myself.
 During our weeklong investigative trip, we were witness to multiple and varied testimonies to and clear evidence of the daily acts of violence, harassment and humiliation that Palestinians are subjected to, both massive and intimate.
 Individuals from several families living in Eastern Jerusalem told us their personal stories of being physically thrown out of their homes in the middle of the night, their houses pillaged and taken over by settlers (many of whom were only recently residents of the U.S.), their belongings strewn onto the streets only to be looted by morning, their children targeted to bear recurring nightmares of the punishing character of their eviction (being made to see, for example, the displayed burning of their dolls alongside that of their beds).